capcodigital/interview-questions/data-engineering.md

 ## Questions
 Below are the main areas Data Engineering team will focus our assessment of candidates on:

+<kbd>Assessment is done as per the technology/skill set applied for </kbd>

+<kbd>Knowledge, skill level is expected based on the Job level</kbd>

 * Database & Data Warehousing
   * Database Key concepts
   * Data Modelling & Schemas